thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 flawed because no one can ever do enough good works to make themselves righteous before a perfectly holy God.
 If salvation were based on our own works, no one would have any hope.

-Buddhism, Islam, and other major religious systems offer philosophical teachings and moral guidelines.
+Buddhism, Islam and other major religious systems offer philosophical teachings and moral guidelines.
 But none offer a solution to the central problem of human existence - how can we be made right with a perfectly holy God?
 Christianity offers a unique solution - God Himself became human in the person of Jesus Christ.
-Jesus lived the perfect life that we could not live, died the death that we deserved, and rose again to conquer sin and death.
+Jesus lived the perfect life that we could not live, died the death that we deserved and rose again to conquer sin and death.
 This is what Christianity calls *the atonement* - the reconciliation of humanity with God through Jesus Christ's sacrifice.

 :::tip[The old rugged cross]